 Our team is settling back into the office after the excitement of the 2011 ABC Trade Show, one of the largest juvenile trade shows in the industry.
 This is the show where buyers from retailers worldwide go to see the latest and greatest product innovations.
 It’s always exciting what new things are being brought to the table, we’ve hand selected some new fun products of all kinds and they will begin arriving at Cotton Babies over the next several months.
 We were personally thrilled to present the new bumGenius Freetime and Flip Training Pants to retailers as well as giving

+Almost Free Cloth Diapers: How to diaper your baby when you can’t afford disposable or cloth diapers.
 Over the weekend, a customer shared with us this news report from Manhattan’s NY1: High Cost Of Diapers Forces Some Parents Into Risky Practices.
 It breaks my heart because I personally know what it feels like to have to choose food OR diapers.
 When my husband and I started Cotton Babies, we were living on $30 a week for groceries plus a WIC check.
 That certainly wasn’t enough to buy a cloth diaper stash and it didn’t buy very many disposable diapers either.
-Thankfully, we were given three months of diaper service at one of my baby showers and then

 I received this question on my Facebook page this week.
 It was posted by Bethany Haid, a Cotton Babies customer and a bumGenius user.
 Bethany writes: Jen, I have a friend that said, “So what?
 I don’t really care about all the waste.”
 How do you respond to people who are intolerant of cloth diapering or really indifferent about the negative impacts of paper diapers?
 Just wondering!
 Bethany’s question is so good that I thought I’d answer it here on the blog rather than let it get lost in the bowels of Facebook.
 You have a few choices.